Making the wait less arduous for toddlers

-Category: Environment Hits: 0When toddlers have to wait, it often leads to negative affect, as they can't yet regulate their emotions.
+Category: Environment Hits: 7When toddlers have to wait, it often leads to negative affect, as they can't yet regulate their emotions.
 Psychologists set out to find out how to help them.
 Is temperament a factor that influences toddler behavior while waiting?
 Whom can children imitate in order to cope better with long waits?
 They concluded that, left to their own devices, children prefer activities which correspond to their temperament.
 Toddlers were able to learn to distract themselves by observing a stranger and generalized the observed behavior.

 Read more https://www.sciencedaily.com/releases/2021/11/211117100109.htm